ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

 docker run --rm -d -p 8080:8080 -p 38888:38888 -v c:/RavenDb/Data:/opt/RavenDB/Server/RavenData ravendb/ravendb
 {CODE-BLOCK/}

-This requires that your docker client application has `sharing` enabled and that the folder (in this case, `C:\RavenDb\Data`) exists.
 So now, if the container is removed, the data remains.
 Later on, you can start up a new instance of the image with the volume mounted, the data comes back!

+{INFO Sharing data with Docker host with Docker for Windows}
+This requires that your docker client application has `sharing` enabled and that the folder (in this case, `C:\RavenDb\Data`) exists.
+{INFO/}

 Finally, you might not want to run through the setup-wizard each time you wish to start RavenDb container on your localhost.
 To skip that setup-wizard you can issue the following command:
 {CODE-BLOCK:bash}